 - Science in the news poster competition

-All Maynard pupils embark on AQA Separate Science GCSEs in Upper 4 (Year 9), a course which leads to three separate GCSEs in Sciences.
-All pupils study Biology, Chemistry and Physics separately over a 3 year period (Year 7 – Year 9).
-This is an exciting and challenging course designed to make Science relevant to everyday life, while offering academic rigour.
+All Maynard pupils embark on AQA Science GCSEs in Upper 4 and study Biology, Chemistry and Physics separately over a 3-year period (Upper 4/ Lower 5/Upper 5).
+Students may study the Combined Science GCSE route or may choose Separate Sciences as one of their GCSE options.
+These are both exciting and challenging courses designed to make Science relevant to everyday life, whilst also offering academic rigour.